TrueBitFoundation/example-app/README.md

 start solve -a 1
 ```

-We need to deploy the Scrypt contract that the webapp will be interfacing with.
+In a new terminal window, we need to deploy the Scrypt contract that the webapp will be interfacing with.
 We can do this by running:

 ```
 node deploy.js